 separation?
 Are you unsure as to where you should even start?
 Whether the

 thought of getting a divorce only recently crossed your mind for the first

 time, or whether you have been considering ending your marriage for years, this

 At this workshop, which will be conducted virtually via Zoom, you will hear from numerous professionals about the divorce process.
-Family Law attorney Kama McConaughy Sarkissian, Esq.
-Will be presenting along with another family attorney (child custody lawyer).
-About the legal steps you need to take to end your marriage.
-Including Colorado law regarding the division of property and debts, the allocation of parental responsibilities, spousal and child support, and attorney’s fees.
+Family Law attorney Kama McConaughy Sarkissian, Esq. will be presenting along with another family attorney about the legal steps you need to take to end your marriage, including Colorado law regarding the division of property and debts, the allocation of parental responsibilities, spousal and child support, and attorney’s fees.
 The divorce process during the Covid-19 crisis will also be addressed during this workshop.

 McConaughy & Sarkissian, P.C. wishes to express our most sincere thanks and gratitude to the first responders and health care workers who are working in some cases around the clock to protect and take care of us during this pandemic.

 Today is National Doctors Day so an extra thank you to all the doctors including the many who have come out of retirement to help during these trying times.
 We also wish to express our gratitude to law enforcement, carryout restaurants, grocery stores, pharmacies and others who remain available for service.
 Thank you!